davidmoten/rxjava2-file/README.md

     .pollInterval(1, TimeUnit.MINUTES)
     .build();
 ```
+## Non-blocking and blocking
+Two alternatives are supported by the library for getting file change events from a `WatchService`.
+The `nonBlocking()` builder methods configure the stream to use events via `WatchService.poll` which is a non-blocking call (but may involve some I/O?).
+The `blocking()` builder methods configure the stream to use events via `WatchService.take` which is a blocking call.

+So when specify `nonBlocking()` you end up with a stream that is asynchronous and `blocking()` gives you a synchronous stream (everything happens on the current thread unless of course you add asynchrony to the returned `Flowable`).

 ## OSX
 Apparently the `WatchService` can be slow on OSX (see [here](https://stackoverflow.com/questions/9588737/is-java-7-watchservice-slow-for-anyone-else)).
 Note that the first example above shows how to pass a special `WatchEvent.Modifier` which some find has a beneficial effect.
 Without that the `WatchService` can take >10 seconds to detect changes to the file system.